r4k0nb4k0n/r4k0nb4k0n/README.md

 ### 🤓 I'm interested in ...

-- Web Development (especially Frontend w/ React, Vue)
+- Web Development (especially Frontend using React, Vue and Angular 2)
-  - RESTful API is good, but prefer GraphQL if possible
-  - State Management
+- Reactive programming using RxJS

 ### 🧐 I'm serious about mottos below:

-- Test is better than stare.
-- Think harder, Code better, Debug faster and Test stronger.
-- Code review makes the reviewee, the reviewer, and the code stronger.
-- Remove obscure things through communication with peers.
+- WIP

 ### 💁 If you want more ...